mihaxor/volkswagen_b3/README.md

-# Volkswagen B3 Car Application Manual Services
+# Volkswagen B3 Car Application Manual Service

 This is a Java-based desktop application for managing various functionalities of a Volkswagen B3 vehicle.
 The application uses Swing for the GUI and supports multiple languages (English and Romanian).